Azure/iotedge/doc/reported_states_during_deployment.md

 not received and processed it.

 ```
-configurations.<deployment name>.Status: "Applied" &&
+.configurations.<deployment name>.Status: "Applied" &&
 .properties.desired."$version" != .properties.reported.lastDesiredVerison
 ```

 ### Completely successful

-A deployment may report a 200 code, which means it successfully deployed all modules, and all modules have come into the correct state.
+A deployment may report a `200` code, which means it successfully deployed all modules, and all modules have come into the correct state.

 ```
-configurations.<deployment name>.Status: "Applied" &&
+.configurations.<deployment name>.Status: "Applied" &&
 .properties.desired."$version" == .properties.reported.lastDesiredVerison &&
 .properties.reported.lastDesiredStatus.code == 200 &&
 .properties.desired.systemModules.edgeHub.status == .properties.reported.systemModules.edgeHub.status &&